JackShort/lattyce/README.md

 # Lattyce Installation Guide

-## Make sure the following is installed on your stystem
+## Make sure the following is installed on your stystem (Download the latest stable release of everything)
 * PostgreSQL
     * It can be downloaded here: https://www.postgresql.org/download/
 * Download PGAdmin